Glycerin is a popular skincare ingredient found in almost every skincare product, from cleansers to moisturizers and even sunscreens.

 As we’ve established before, glycerin is a safe ingredient for fungal acne.

 In fact, glycerin can be quite helpful in treating fungal acne due to its hydrating properties as well as its ability to help the skin heal and repair itself.
+This is why the majority of fungal acne-safe makeup products contain glycerin.

 However, while glycerin is a safe ingredient for fungal acne, it’s not necessarily the most effective one.